fscutti/pyrate/README.md

     git push --set-upstream origin feature/my-feature-name:origin/feature/different-name

 if you want a deffenrent name on the remote repo.
 (Maybe you have a typo earlier but you can also rename locally with `git banch -m new-name`).
+Then make a pull request.
+Go to "branches" and klick on "open pull request", select "master" as destination (should be default) you need to include at least Federico.